 It is a highly evolved system of fencing, and comes across through the illustrations as being fast and dynamic.
 Although the manuscript alone could not teach you how to fight with a sword and buckler from scratch, it certainly gives a good overview of the system it represents.

 One thing to bear in mind when talking about Fechtbucher, is that what survives for us today is not necessarily everything that was written then.
 It is probable that numerous others were written and have now been lost to us, or only survive as brief snippets in other works.
 This raises the possibility that in its own time I.33 was not as unique as we think of it now, and may only have been one of a number of similar works on the sword and buckler.
-This is a theory put forwards by Jeffrey Forgeng, and others, and it is given credence by the fact that some sections of later 16th century manuscripts depicting sword and buckler combat, do so in a way that looks quite similar to I.33.
+This is a theory put forward by Jeffrey Forgeng, and others, and it is given credence by the fact that some sections of later 16th century manuscripts depicting sword and buckler combat, do so in a way that looks quite similar to I.33.

 What’s in a name?